zerosdev/ZSE-Safelink-JS/README.md

 ZSE.safelink(&#x22;http://your-safelink.com/go?url=&#x22;)

-// add some urls that should NOT be converted .except(['zeros.co.id'])
+// add some domains that should NOT be converted .except(['zeros.co.id'])

-// or add some urls that should be converted .only(['facebook.com'])
+// or add some domains that should be converted .only(['facebook.com'])

 // set for the cookie lifetime in minute, put 0 to disable cookie (all links will always be converted)